sijiawu/howmanysongs/README.md

 - Language is inferred from the title (for now) (to be impletemented).
 - Songs are bucketed into “eras” (e.g. 80s, 90s, 2000s) (to be implemented).

-The database is skewed toward "popular songs" because of the way the songs are sourced.
 ---

 ## Quiz Setup